jsiek/abstract-binding-trees/README.md

 do two things.
 First, inside the lambda, the de Bruijn index 0 is bound to the lambda's parameter, and should not be changed by the substitution.
-So the new substitution should map 0 to 0 and map the rest of the natural numbers to M₀, M₁, M₂, ….
+So the new substitution should map 0 to 0 and map the rest of the natural numbers to M₀, M₁, M₂ and so on.
 Second, as the substitution σ moves over the lambda, each of the `Mᵢ` in the substitution moves further away from the bindings of their free variables.
 Thus, to make sure the free variables in each `Mᵢ` still point to the appropriate bindings,